-The Oiirenomi (pr0nounced Oh-ee-reh-no-me) is the most common variety of Japanese woodworking chisel, and the style best known both inside and outside Japan.
-There are several types of oiirenomi.
-In this post we will look at the most popular type of oirenomi called the ”mentori oirenomi” ( 面取り追入鑿) meaning ” beveled” oirenomi.
+The Oiirenomi (pronounced oh/ee/reh/noh/mee) is the most common variety of Japanese woodworking chisel, and the style best known both inside and outside Japan.
+There are several types of oiirenomi made, but in this post we will examine the most popular type called the ”mentori oiirenomi” ( 面取り追入鑿) meaning ” beveled” oiirenomi.

-As mentioned in my previous post in this series, nomi means ” chisel, ” but the term ”oiire” 追入れ” is not so straightforward.
-It is composed of two Chinese characters: ”Oi” 追いmeaning ”to chase” or ” to follow,” and ”ire” 入れ meaning ” insert” or ”place in.”
+As mentioned in my previous post in this series, “nomi” means ” chisel” in the Japanese language, but the term ”oiire” 追入れ” is not so straightforward.
+It is composed of two Chinese characters: ”Oi” 追い meaning ”to chase” or ” to follow,” and ”ire” 入れ meaning ” insert” or ”place in.”
 I am uncertain of the origin of this word, but some hints of the original meaning may perhaps be deduced from the characters.

-As the name suggests, this chisel’s face is beveled at both sides making it lighter and better able to get into tight locations than the older-style kakuuchi, which we will examine in a future post.
+As the name suggests, this chisel’s face is beveled at both sides making it lighter and better able to get into tight locations than the older-style kakuuchi oiirenomi, the forerunner of this chisel, which we will examine in a future post.

 I think most people agree that the two bevels moving up the blade, curving around the shoulder, and feathering into the neck give this chisel a sculptural, elegant appearance.
-The bevels do sacrifice some stiffness and authority compared to the kakuuchi style, but clearly, these compromises are acceptable to most consumers.
+While these bevels do make this chisel handier and better able to access tight spots, they do sacrifice some stiffness and authority compared to the kakuuchi style.
+But clearly, these compromises are acceptable to most consumers.

 A member of the tatakinomi family, it is designed to be struck with a steel hammer and has a hoop (called a “katsura” in Japanese which means “crown”) on the handle’s end to prevent splitting.